observablehq/array/README.md

 <a href="#take" name="take">#</a> <b>take</b>(<i>values</i>, <i>index</i>) [<>](https://github.com/observablehq/array/blob/master/src/take.js "Source")

-Returns a new array of elements from the specified *values* array according to the specified *index* array.
+Returns a new array of values from the specified *values* array according to the specified *index* array.
 The returned array is the same type as the specified *values* array.

 ```js
 take(["a", "b", "c", "d", "e", "f"], [0, 2, 0, 1]) // ["a", "c", "a", "b"]